African-American children are much more likely to land in the Kansas foster care system than white children.

 Preliminary results from a study at the University of Kansas have suggested a connection between restrictions on welfare eligibility and the climbing number of kids in foster care.
 Gov.-elect Laura Kelly has said reexamining those restrictive policies will be a top priority when she takes office.

 The coalition also recommended more investment in foster care prevention services.
 They range from home-visit programs of at-risk families to drug and alcohol abuse treatment.
-The group highlighted the Families First Prevention Act, a federal law that can match funds for many of these programs.
+The group highlighted the Family First Prevention Act, a federal law that can match funds for many of these programs.

-The Kansas Department for Children and Families has asked for $3.9 million from the state budget to put toward Families First-eligible programs, but child welfare advocates say DCF should seek $30 million from the Legislature.
+The Kansas Department for Children and Families has asked for $3.9 million from the state budget to put toward Family First-eligible programs, but child welfare advocates say DCF should seek $30 million from the Legislature.

 Finally, the coalition says the Kansas foster care system needs to do better by the kids who end up in state care.
 The report highlights foster children’s lack of stability in foster care placements — the focus of the November lawsuit — and encourages more and better placements for kids with a variety of needs.